zhaoou/notes/JS/angular.md

 // stockSymbol is the property name or setter in the child component
 // stock is the variable in the parent component
 ```
+if we used a setter approach, every time the value changes in the parent, setter will be also called.

 ### Outputs
 Likewise, parent component can receive events from inner component by defining an even handler